3beca/cep/README.md

 npm ci
 ```

-now run the test buite with the following command:
+now run the test suite with the following command:

 ```
 npm test